• Skip to primary navigation

 If your door is timber, it is also a good idea to paint what will now probably be the bare sections of timber inside your cut out.
 This will help prevent any water and moisture soaking into the wood and causing rot.

-Fix it all Together
+Step 10 – Fix it all Together

 Place the outer section on the door and push each fixing bolt through each hole and through the holes in the door.
-Push the inner section of the flap over the fixing bolts and screw a nut onto each one and tighten up.
+As suggested, apply any sealant to the rear of the flap and also to any holes so that everything is fully sealed up.

 Cat flap fitted